Twenty Twenty (Djo album)

-Twenty Twenty is the debut studio album by the American actor and singer-songwriter Joe Keery, released under his alias Djo.
+Twenty Twenty is the debut studio album by the American actor and musician Joe Keery, under the stage name Djo.
 It was independently released on September 13, 2019, and was supported by three singles: "Roddy", "Chateau (Feel Alright)", and "Mortal Projections".

 Singles

 The lead single, "Roddy", was released on July 19, 2019.
 The second single, "Chateau (Feel Alright)", was released on August 9, 2019.
 The third and final single, "Mortal Projections", was released on August 30, 2019.

 Reception

 The album received mostly positive reviews from critics.
 Mariel Fechik of Atwood Magazine praised the album's instrumentation, noting the heavy influence of 1960s-era psychedelic rock.
 Rhian Daly, in a review for NME, gave the album 4 out of 5 stars, comparing it favorably to the work of Tame Impala.